 Oklahoma brings together leaders from business, government, education, and non-profit sectors to jointly develop ways to coordinate workforce development with economic development.
 The goals: better jobs for the state’s workers and better-qualified workers for the state’s employers.

 Since 2004, the Governor’s Council for Workforce and Economic Development has been working to develop creative solutions that expand and improve Oklahoma’s workforce, promote a stronger economy, and make the state more competitive globally.

 Among the Council’s more visible accomplishments are:

-Sector strategies that have led to more and better training and education for workers in the state’s leading industries, including health care, aerospace and manufacturing.
+Implementing sector strategies, that have led to more and better training and education for workers in the state’s leading industries, including health care, aerospace and manufacturing.

 Commitment to education and training - to ensure that employer talent demands are matched with and meet the education and training supply chain.

 Increase Oklahoma’s educational attainment levels – to ensure a quality workforce with appropriate skills and credentials.